longzheng/open-dynamic-export/README.md

     restart: 'always'
 ```

-2. Create a `./config` folder and copy the `config.json.example` file from the repo and rename it to `config.json`
+2. Create a `./config` folder and copy the [`config.example.json` file from the repo](https://github.com/longzheng/open-dynamic-export/blob/main/config/config.example.json) and rename it to `config.json`

 3. Run `docker-compose up -d`